jboss-set/repo-finder/README.md

 ## Deployment
 Once your changes are complete, execute the following steps:

-1. Run `./package.sh`
+1. Commit all of your changes.
-2. Commit all of your changes.
+2. Execute `./deploy.sh`.
-3. Execute `./deploy.sh` to push a subtree (dist folder) of the src branch to the remote gh-pages branch.
-This will also push the src branch to your origin repo.
+    - This pushes your commit(s) to the remote repository's src branch, builds the site distribution (dist) and then pushes the new dist to the gh-pages branch.
+By default the remote repository is the 'origin' remote defined in your local git repository.